Feyerabend/ABC80/emu2/03/README.md

 visible dimming.
 This is a hardware limitation; there is no software fix that does not reduce brightness unconditionally.

+> [!WARNING]
+> As the current is too low for the display to light up white pixels, this
+> version of the emulator is __not__ recommended for displaying many dots
+> at once, such as in games for example.

 ### Mosaic graphics